balena-io/balena-cli/doc/cli.markdown

 ## Getting started

-Once you have the CLI installed, you'll need to log in, so it can access everything in your resin.io account.
+Once you have the CLI installed, you'll need to log in, so it can access everything in your balena account.

 To authenticate yourself, run:

-	$ resin login
+	$ balena login

 You now have access to all the commands referenced below.